EnricoDeg/cuAlgo/README.md

 ## cuAlgo
-A collection of CUDA algorithms for basic linear algebra
+A collection of CUDA algorithms

 ##### Quick Start
 Dependencies: